Skip to main content

 Infrastructure spending- Bidding for CIL funding

-On the 5th March 2026 we took an Infrastructure Funding Enhancement Report to Cabinet - Cabinet - Thursday 5th March 2026 - 214.
+On 5 March 2026, the Council presented an Infrastructure Funding Enhancement Report to Cabinet Cabinet - Thursday 5th March 2026 - 214.
 Infrastructure Funding - Community Infrastructure Levy (CIL) Project.
-CIL bid submissions will reopen once we’ve completed the update to our processes, with bids being considered within October-December 2026.
-2026.
+Following this, work is now underway to update and strengthen the CIL bidding process in line with the approved recommendations.

 These documents will be updated as part of the programme but may be of interest for organisations intending to submit bids in 2026